bgiesing/brandongiesing.com/content/supportme.md

 You can buy stuff for me as a gift from my <a class="external" href="http://a.co/24eU8Dn">Amazon Wishlist</a>.

 ## [Wallpaper Collection](/wallpaper-collection/)
-- You can buy my Wallpaper Collection to get some cool wallpapers I designed and support both me and charity in the process!
-50% of all proceeds go to either the EFF or Wikimedia Foundation.
+You can buy my Wallpaper Collection to get some cool wallpapers I designed and support both me and charity in the process!
+50% of all Gumroad proceeds go to either the EFF or Wikimedia Foundation.

 ## Art Commissions
 I can also do some Graphic Design work (mostly Wallpapers but Logos also)!